techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/spring/week-10.md

 - Choose a favourite model and improve it using feedback.
 - Check printability (orientation, thickness).
 ## Part B — Make: Finalise & Export
-- Prepare files for printing; create a one-slide poster.
+- Prepare files for printing and create a one-slide poster.
 - Capture screenshots with labels.
 ## Part C — Showcase & Reflect
-- Informal presentations; peer feedback.
+- Hold informal presentations and peer feedback.
 - Celebrate creativity and persistence.

 ---